-Today, Seetec Pluss launches a new targeted job support programme to provide free tailored support to both individuals and employers navigating the jobs market impacted by COVID-19.
+Seetec Pluss has launched a new job support programme to provide tailored support to jobseekers who have found themselves out of work due to the impact of COVID-19.

 Seetec Pluss, working in partnership with the Department for Work and Pensions (DWP), is delivering the Work and Health Programme (WHP) expansion for Job Entry Targeted Support (JETS).
 It is co-financed by the European Social Fund.